Relatively non-degenerate integrated decay estimates for massless Vlasov fields on Schwarzschild spacetimes: Introduction

 \subsubsection{Based on weighted energy methods}

 First, Andersson-Blue-Joudioux \cite{ABJ} studied the solutions to the massless Vlasov equation on very slowly rotating Kerr black holes.
 They proved boundedness for a weighted energy flux and an ILED, which degenerates at the future event horizon $\H$ and on the trapped set.
 Note that they do not obtain pointwise decay estimates for $\mathrm{T}[f]$.
 Later, the first author \cite{L23} adapted the $r^p$-weighted energy method \cite{DR10} for massless Vlasov fields on Schwarzschild to derive inverse polynomial decay of non-degenerate energy fluxes, through suitable spacelike-null foliations, and also for momentum averages.
-For this, an ILED allowing for a control of the solutions near $\H$ and the photon sphere was obtained.
+For this, an ILED (\underline{with} a relative degeneration) allowing for a control of the solutions near $\H$ and the photon sphere was obtained.
+We point out that $\partial_r \mathrm{T}[f]$ was not controlled and that the method used to derive pointwise decay estimates relied crucially on the exact spherical symmetry of Schwarzschild black holes.
 We note that for strongly decaying data, this article shows superpolynomial decay of $\mathrm{T}[f]$.